ferozed/mask-json-field-transform/DEVELOPMENT.md

 ## Prerequisites

 Publication can only be done by the Owner.
+We first publish to sonatype staging repository, and then promote to release repo manually.

+## Publish to staging repo

 ```bash
 ./gradlew clean build publish
 ```

+## Promote to release

+Follow instructions in [Releasing](https://central.sonatype.org/publish/release/#deployment) section of OSSRH documentation.

 # Testing